harcokuppens/CourseGradingWithDOMjudge/Student_instructions.md

 * The scoreboard exists because DOMjudge is made for programming contests, but you can ignore it here.
   The only thing that matters is whether or not your solution passes all test cases for a problem. [^2]
 * Do not use the clarification request system in DOMjudge, but just send us an email if you have any questions or issues.
+* The DOMjudge version used is 8.2.3 and it supports the following language versions:

+      * Python 3.9.16 (7.3.11+dfsg-2+deb12u1, Feb 02 2024, 18:54:53) [PyPy 7.3.11 with GCC 12.2.0]
+      * javac 17.0.11
+      * gcc (Debian 12.2.0-14) 12.2.0
+      * g++ (Debian 12.2.0-14) 12.2.0

+  You can easily fetch these results with the script [domjudge-language-versions](https://raw.githubusercontent.com/harcokuppens/CourseGradingWithDOMjudge/main/scripts/domjudge-language-versions) on any machine running docker.

  [^1]: If you cannot figure out your mistake, feel free to contact us.